Spiritualism (movement): Unorganized movement

-Spiritualism was mainly a middle- and upper-class movement, and especially popular with women.
-American Spiritualists would meet in private homes for séances, at lecture halls for trance lectures, at state or national conventions, and at summer camps attended by thousands.
+Spiritualism was primarily a middle- and upper-class movement, and it was especially popular among women.
+American spiritualists would meet in private homes for séances, at lecture halls for trance lectures, at state or national conventions, and at summer camps attended by thousands.
 Among the most significant of the camp meetings were Camp Etna, in Etna, Maine; Onset Bay Grove, in Onset, Massachusetts; Lily Dale, in western New York State; Camp Chesterfield, in Indiana; the Wonewoc Spiritualist Camp, in Wonewoc, Wisconsin; and Lake Pleasant, in Montague, Massachusetts.
-In founding camp meetings, the Spiritualists appropriated a form developed by U.S. Protestant denominations in the early nineteenth century.
+In founding camp meetings, the spiritualists appropriated a form developed by U.S. Protestant denominations in the early nineteenth century.
 Spiritualist camp meetings were located most densely in New England, but were also established across the upper Midwest.
-Cassadaga, Florida, is the most notable Spiritualist camp meeting in the southern states.
+Cassadaga, Florida, is the most notable spiritualist camp meeting in the southern United States.

-A number of Spiritualist periodicals appeared in the nineteenth century, and these did much to hold the movement together.
-Among the most important were the weeklies the Banner of Light (Boston), the Religio-Philosophical Journal (Chicago), Mind and Matter (Philadelphia), the Spiritualist (London), and the Medium (London).
+Several spiritualist periodicals emerged in the nineteenth century, playing a significant role in maintaining the movement's cohesion.
+Among the most important were the weeklies, the Banner of Light (Boston), the Religio-Philosophical Journal (Chicago), Mind and Matter (Philadelphia), the Spiritualist (London), and the Medium (London).
 Other influential periodicals were the Revue Spirite (France), Le Messager (Belgium), Annali dello Spiritismo (Italy), El Criterio Espiritista (Spain), and the Harbinger of Light (Australia).
-By 1880, there were about three dozen monthly Spiritualist periodicals published around the world.
-These periodicals differed a great deal from one another, reflecting the great differences among Spiritualists.
-Some, such as the British Spiritual Magazine were Christian and conservative, openly rejecting the reform currents so strong within Spiritualism.
-Others, such as Human Nature, were pointedly non-Christian and supportive of socialism and reform efforts.
-Still others, such as the Spiritualist, attempted to view Spiritualist phenomena from a scientific perspective, eschewing discussion on both theological and reform issues.
+By 1880, approximately three dozen monthly spiritualist periodicals were published worldwide.
+These periodicals differed a great deal from one another, reflecting the great differences among spiritualists.
+Some, such as the British Spiritual Magazine were Christian and conservative, openly rejecting the reform currents that were so strong within spiritualism.
+Others, such as Human Nature, were pointedly non-Christian and supportive of socialist and reform efforts.
+Still others, such as the Spiritualist, attempted to view spiritualist phenomena from a scientific perspective, eschewing discussion on both theological and reform issues.